BUYER'S GUIDE · LARGE FAMILY

 Kamado Bono Grande Limited 64 cm

 The Kamado Bono Grande Limited is the "large family on a contained budget" option.
 55 cm usable diameter — between BGE Large and BGE XL — 110 kg, and 35-45% less than the Big Joe III.
-Ceramic is decent (not NASA, but thick), stock fibre gasket lasts 4-5 years in heavy use.
+Ceramic is decent (not space-grade, but thick), stock fibre gasket lasts 4-5 years in heavy use.
 Dome thermometer is basic — adding a digital is required.
 The real drawback?
 5-year warranty on ceramic (not lifetime) and less brand track record: if you're buying to keep it 25 years on your terrace, pick another.
 If your logic is "buy for 8-10 years and reassess", it's very honest for the price.

 Pros